wangshengjia/wangshengjia.github.io/_posts/2016-05-25-LeeGo-UI-developpment.md

 <!--more-->

-I think [the answer is NO](https://medium.com/@victor_wang/embrace-component-driven-ui-6405337189f5#.d3lwy7gsr), especially when we face a complex UI presentation and meanwhile we need our app to be full responsive.
+I think [the answer is NO](http://allblue.me/swift/2016/05/12/reuse-everything-of-your-UI-components/), especially when we face a complex UI presentation and meanwhile we need our app to be full responsive.

 ## LeeGo

 I've talked the idea on [dotSwift](http://dotpost.com/2016/01/victor-wang-build-ios-ui-in-the-way-of-lego-bricks) at Paris early this year.
-After working on it couple of month, I'm glad to introduce you [LeeGo](https://github.com/wangshengjia/LeeGo), the framework helps you to make UI development in a way declarative, configurable and highly reusable.
+After working on it by couple of month, I'm glad to introduce you [LeeGo](https://github.com/wangshengjia/LeeGo), the framework helps you to make UI development in a way declarative, configurable and highly reusable.
 <p align="center"><img src="/media/leego.png" width="600"/></p>
-Basically, it do only one thing: **Let you make UI development without UIView**.
-I've talked also once about [why this is important](https://medium.com/@victor_wang/embrace-component-driven-ui-6405337189f5#.d3lwy7gsr).
-Actually almost [all the benefits](https://github.com/wangshengjia/LeeGo) of LeeGo is based on this fact.
+Basically, it do only one thing:

+**Let you make UI development without UIView**.

+I've talked also once about [why this is important](http://allblue.me/swift/2016/05/12/reuse-everything-of-your-UI-components/).
+Actually almost [all the benefits](https://github.com/wangshengjia/LeeGo) of LeeGo are based on this fact.

 #### Prepare the whole UI during the compile-time